tbongers-cat/ILIAS/components/ILIAS/WebServices/RPC/lib/README.md

 - ClientId: ClientId of ILIAS installation
 - NicId: NicID of ILIAS installation
+- IliasMajorVersion: the ILIAS major version the client is based on
 - IliasIniPath: absolute path to ilias.ini.php

 ### Configure the ILIAS RPC connection settings